 How we deal with your homeowners or condominium association in Triangle

 We require that the tenant abide by all community and association rules.
-To help us in this duty, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To help us in this endeavor, we need the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to hand over your old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-- Before you lease out your property in Triangle
+- Before you put a renter in your investment in Triangle

 - Collections and evictions